Goal-oriented Communication for Fast and Robust Robotic Fault Detection and Recovery: Simulation Results

 \subsection{Ablation Studies}

-In this subsection, we conduct ablation studies to examine the effectiveness of our SLM fine-tuning module (shown in Fig.\ref{fig:ablation_SLM}) and the effectiveness of our edge point extraction and digital twin reconstruction modules (shown in Fig.\ref{fig:ablation_dt}).
+In this subsection, we conduct ablation studies to examine the effectiveness of our SLM fine-tuning module (shown in Fig.\ref{fig:ablation_SLM}), our edge point extraction and digital twin reconstruction modules (shown in Fig.\ref{fig:ablation_dt}), {as well as our 3D-SG extraction module (shown in Fig.\ref{fig:ablation_sg}).}

 Fig.~\ref{fig:ablation_SLM} plots the FDR time and task success rate of our GoC framework when using a LLM, a SLM with fine-tuning but without knowledge distillation, and a SLM with both fine-tuning and knowledge distillation for fault recovery\footnote{We do not include the vanilla SLM without fine-tuning in the comparison, as it consistently failed to generate recovery actions.}.
 It can be seen that, compared with LLM, the use of SLM reduces the fault recovery time by $92\%$, but also results in a drop in inference performance (i.e., success rate) from $92\%$ to $72\%$ due to constrained reasoning capability and limited generalization.
 However, our task-specific knowledge distillation mitigates this issue and improves the task success rate to similar level of LLM by transferring knowledge from the LLM to the SLM and enhances its generalization in challenging or previously unseen conditions, without increasing the inference delay.
 Finally, it can be concluded that our SLM with task-specific fine-tuning and knowledge distillation can ultimately achieve reasoning performance close to that of the LLM, but with a $92\%$ reduction in inference time.